Angular Architecture and Best Practices

 A lot of questions typically come up as developers write application code.
 For example, are you following established best practices?
 How easy will it be to maintain and refactor the application in the future?
 If you're starting a new application from scratch, what application architecture should be used?
 These types of questions are common when building any type of application especially when you're focused on meeting a deadline.
 While there's a lot of information out there about the core concepts of Angular, very little focuses on architectural concepts, best practices, and how to solve some of the more challenging tasks that come up.

 The Angular Architecture and Best Practices course will provide guidance to help you think through the process of building a solid application architecture that is easy to refactor and maintain.
 Some of the topics covered include component communication techniques, state management, code organization, general best practices, performance considerations, and more.

-This course provides 2 days of training material and 2-3 additional days of architecture services to evaluate an existing applications at your company, create a seed project that can be used for future projects, or start the analysis and work on a new project.
+This course provides a combination of instructor-led training combined with hands-on architecture to evaluate an existing application at your company, create a seed project that can be used for future projects, or start the analysis and work on a new project.

 Existing knowledge of Angular and TypeScript is required.